 Chess and a Half

 Cat: Jumps 1 or 2 squares in any direction.
-May promote to Star Cat upon reaching the last rank.
+Promotes to Star Cat upon reaching the last rank.

 Star Cat: Jumps 1, 2, or 3 squares in any direction.
 Does not further promote.

 Knight: Moves as a FIDE chess Knight, but with an intial double step. (i.e. a move as a 2-step nightrider.)
-May not double-capture during the 2-step move.
-Also allowed to promote to nighrider on the last rank.
+May never capture more than one piece per turn.
+Promotes to Speedy Knight (i.e. nightrider) on the 12th rank.

 Other pieces: Move exactly as they do in FIDE chess.

-3. Pawns may now promote to Guard or Cat, in addition to the standard pieces.
-They still may not promote to a King, or another Pawn.
-However, they can't promote to Star Cat, because that would be an overwhelming power increase.
-They also can't promote to nightrider, becuase that promotion should be unique to the Knight.
+1. Pawns may now promote to Guard or Cat, in addition to the standard pieces.
+You still may not promote a Pawn to a King or another Pawn.
+Additionally, you may not promote it to a Speedy Knight, Eques Rex or Star Cat, because those are promoted forms of other pieces.

-4. The new leapers/jumpers are capable of an optional multi-capture. i.e. capturing the pieces on the intermediate squares, as well as the piece on the destination square.
+3. The new radial leapers/jumpers are capable of an optional multi-capture. (i.e. capturing the pieces on the intermediate squares, as well as the piece on the destination square)

 If you want to play this game over the board, I have a printable chess set.
 It uses circular chess pieces with images attached. i.e. XiangQi style.